deathm1/learn_data_engineering/dbms_full_course/introduction/3-tire_architecture.md

 ## 1-Tier Architecture

-In 1-Tier Architecture the database is directly available to the user, the user can directly sit on the DBMS and use it that is, the client, server, and Database are all present on the same machine.
-For Example: to learn SQL we set up an SQL server and the database on the local system.
-This enables us to directly interact with the relational database and execute operations.
-The industry won’t use this architecture they logically go for 2-tier and 3-tier Architecture.
+- **1-Tier Architecture**: Database is directly accessible to the user.
+- **Components**: Client, server, and database reside on the same machine.
+- **Use Case**: Commonly used for learning SQL (e.g., setting up a local SQL server).
+- **Interaction**: Allows direct interaction with the relational database to execute operations.
+- **Industry Preference**: Rarely used in professional settings; typically replaced by 2-Tier and 3-Tier Architectures for better scalability and organization.

 ### Advantages of 1-Tier Architecture